mitzaa/COSC345-Helmet/README.md

 Culturle is written in Kotlin, for Android, and is designed to run optimally on a Pixel 4a API 33.
 Our proposed questionaire for volunteer testers can be found in the file Questionaire.pdf.

-In order to run and test Cultural on your own device:
+In order to run and test Culturle on your own device:
   1) Download the repo
   2) In Android Studio open the file "app" (COSC345-Helmet/culturle/app)
   3) Create a device in "Device Manager" within Android Studio, search for and choose "Pixel 4a API 33".